 Wintertime in Japan paves the way to many special winter occasions, such as snow and ice festivals and light-up events.
-Sapporo Snow Festival is the most famous one among tourists, but there are countless of other options for travelers who want something new and lesser-known.
+Sapporo Snow Festival is the most famous one among tourists, but there are countless other options for travelers who want something new and lesser-known.
 For instance, take part in the Lake Shikotsu Ice Festival with a KKday day tour from Sapporo.

 Keep Warm With Japanese Cuisine

-Finally, in the face of Japan winter, find warmth in famous Japanese food.
+Finally, in the face of Japan winter, find warmth with famous Japanese food.
 From a delicious bowl of ramen to freshly prepared tasty sukiyaki, there are plenty of delectable choices for foodies to enjoy throughout the country.
 Eat your way across Tokyo and learn more about the country’s food traditions and history with KKday’s Secret Food Tours Tokyo.